 Caving Level 2

 Spend an extended day caving near Charleston, West Virginia.
 You’ll trek through 2 caves that are connected by a challenging middle passage.
 Averaging 8 to 12 hours in duration, this caving adventure will challenge both new and experienced cavers alike with its tight tunnels, twisty turns and amazing speleotherms.
 Course open to experienced cavers only or beginners by special request.

 Caving Weekends – New for 2014!

 For the experienced caver who has already enjoyed our Level 1 Whiting’s Neck Cave or Carnegie Cave programs, we invite you to travel farther into West Virginia and Pennsylvania for our Caving Weekend program.

 In order to limit the number of people visiting the caves, we will typically not list the names of caves available for the Caving Weekend.
-Most caves are within 4 hours of the DC metro area and camping overnight is advised.
+Although most caves are within 4 hours of the DC metro area, camping overnight is advised.
 Due to the length of travel for the Caving Weekend, we require a minimum of 6 participants – which can be either one group reserving together, or made up of multiple individuals.
 If you would like to be added to a group that is forming, please let us know in advance and we will add you to the list.

 If you are planning to spend the weekend, we will suggest camping or cabin accommodations, as well as either a rock climbing or whitewater rafting option to keep the adventure going!
-Or, if you just can’t get enough of caving, we can take you to 3 or 4 caves over the weekend, each with different challenges and things to see.
+Or, if you just can’t get enough of caving, we can take you to 3 or 4 caves over the weekend, each with its own, unique challenges and sights to see.
 From water crossings and rappels to tight tunnel crawls and mazes, the Caving Weekend program offers something for everyone!

 Pricing for the Caving Weekend is dependent on the types of activities and lodging you are signing up for, so contact us and we’ll design a program that suits you.